Skip to main content

 When to use it:

-• When you want items in a row to stay visible and reflow rather than force horizontal scroll.
+• When you want items in a row to stay visible and reflow rather than force a horizontal scroll.

 Flex base size